Please follow the steps below to ensure that you have a smooth application process.

 - Level (Undergraduate or Postgraduate)

-Once we receive your nomination e-mail and transcript, you will be invited to apply.
+Once we receive your nomination e-mail you will be invited to complete our application form.

 Go to the online application portal.

 1. Create a log in ID and password

 - the login ID must be unique to you and up to 9 characters

 - the PIN must be six numeric characters